Clayton Kelly Gross: Career

 In 1941, Clayton Kelly Gross was a 20-year-old aviation cadet with the Army Air Forces.
 He received his commission and the rank of second lieutenant in September 1942.

 In 1943 Gross was assigned to the 354th Fighter Group and began flying P-51 Mustangs. from Britain.
 He became an ace with six confirmed aerial kills, including a jet-powered Me 262.

 D-Day

-On the night of June 5, 1944: the night before the D-Day Invasion of France, Gross participated in a secret mission escorting gliders behind enemy lines at Normandy, France.
-On June 6, 1944, the date of D-Day, Gross flew a P-51 Mustang he named “Live Bait,”.
+On the night of June 5, 1944, the night before the D-Day Invasion of France, Gross participated in a secret mission escorting gliders behind enemy lines at Normandy, France.
+On June 6, 1944, the date of D-Day, Gross flew a P-51 Mustang he named "Live Bait".
 His superior told him to fly low and attract enemy fire.
 Gross joked that he would be live bait.

 In 1944 Gross was on a bombing mission over Berlin when he engaged Bf 109.
 An allied P-47 Accidentally shot Gross's P-51 and the 50 caliber bullet pushed the back of the cockpit into Gross's head.
-He flew 105 combat missions he flew.
+He flew 105 combat missions.

 In 2006 he wrote and published his memoirs entitled: Live Bait: WWII Memoirs of an "Undefeated Fighter Ace".